ricosjp/monolish/doc/gpu.md

 The data mapped to the GPU is released from the GPU by recv() or device\_free().

+Most of the functions are executed on the CPU or GPU according to get\_device\_mem\_stat() .
+A copy constructor is special, it is a function that copies an instance of a class.
+So both CPU and GPU data will be copied.

 For developers, there is a nonfree\_recv() function that receives data from the GPU without freeing the GPU memory.
 However, in the current version, there is no way to explicitly change the status of GPU memory, so it is not useful for most users.

-GPU progrms using monolish are implemented with the following flow in mind.
+GPU programs using monolish are implemented with the following flow in mind.
 1. First, the CPU generates data, and then
 2. Transfer data from CPU to GPU
 3. Calculate on GPU,